 I practiced for nearly 10 years in a variety of settings which is one of the reasons I initially chose to write anonymously.
 I’ve since moved into administration but remain on the fence about full transparency.
 The lack of clarity associated with clinicians having and sharing a lived trauma history remains murky at best.
 Marsha Linehan talked about her hesitation in an interview with the New York Times in 2011.
 I’m cautiously invested in the process.
 Recently I’d been invited to speak on a panel with several other behavioral healthcare professionals who’d overcome various adversities.
 The workshop was cancelled.
 No one signed up.
 Anna Freud suggested that many join the profession to retain an illusion of power, using the title of ‘expert’ to distance ourselves from any lingering or unattended personal wounds.
 The letters after our name and certifications we earn act as a kind of shield.
 I tried running for years, to no avail.
 Learning to be with and embrace the truth about my life continues to offer the peace and substance I’d previously looked for in all the wrong places.
 What I notice about western culture is we’re lacking an emotional education.
 I know how to care for my teeth without being a dentist, but feelings get treated like hot potatoes.
 What do I do with this?
 Ooo!
 Oww!
 Ahh!
 Drop it!
 Similarly, if someone comes down with a physical illness we show up with a casserole and a get well card.
 Admission of P.T.S.D or panic attacks get blank stares and crickets.

-Remaining anonymous was beginning to feel like lying and being silenced all over again.
+Remaining anonymous was beginning to feel like lying.
+Someone recently told me I’m too self-protective.
 Early in my career I wrote an advocacy piece.
 When a colleague was told I’d written it, they laughed.
 She’s not that smart.
 I’m an introvert by nature which means I might someday write better than I speak.
 Worthlessness has also been a familiar outfit.
-I was afraid of hurting people I love but got tired of apologizing for and trying to hide the real me; classic codependence, shame or moral crisis?
+I was afraid of hurting people but got tired of apologizing for and trying to hide the real me; classic codependence, shame or moral crisis?
 Probably all of the above.
-The final piece about lying was how much the hypocrisy was bothering me.
-Part of our work in therapy and as therapists is in learning and teaching others to compassionately own all the parts of our lives.
+The final piece about hiding was how much the hypocrisy was bothering me.
+Part of our work as humans is in learning and teaching others to compassionately own all the parts of our lives encouraging collective growth.
 The truth is ultimately safer, lighter and more reliable.

 I’m Christian.
 Don’t run away; I actually love people and have studied a variety of beliefs, noticing the majority of faith practices connect us to a moral compass and source of unconditional love.
 Each creation story is dressed up in different languages, customs, rituals, songs and clothes.
 Since I’m not omnipotent I can’t say which prophet is the real Slim Shady of the universe.
 Prophets are like life guides who love us.
 My source of unconditional love is something I value deeply, but I also respect all the other sources of spiritual teaching.
 Without getting into the weeds just know I don’t intend to use Jesus as a weapon.
 I love him and the way he loved people.
 Sitting at his feet, resisting the urge to clean or fix everything, continues to help me figure out how to be kind and feel safe in a world that’s often brutal, busy and confusing.
 That’s all.

-Maybe we’re all born in Providence and pain or adversity are somehow part of the deal.
-I don’t believe God intends for us to suffer; but it seems like our earthly existence is some kind of spiritual education disguised as family dysfunction.
+The belief that continues to sustain me is that maybe we’re all born in Providence and pain or adversity are somehow part of the deal.
+I don’t believe God intends for us to suffer; but it seems like our earthly experience is some kind of spiritual education disguised as family dysfunction.
 I don’t know the whole, big, deep truth.
-I just write about it.
+I just attempt to write about it as way to end stigma, increase compassion and understanding and hopefully help a few people along the way.
+Isn’t that why we’re all here?
 My brother likes to joke that somewhere some people really are sitting on a picnic bench by a lake with boats, eating noodle salad.
-I’m a white woman who grew up and through real, often invalidated American poverty, a potpourri of compound trauma and an ongoing waltz with anorexia, anxiety and body image dysmorphia.
+I’m a white woman who grew up and through real, often invalidated American poverty, a potpourri of complex trauma, an ongoing waltz with anorexia, anxiety, PTSD and body image dysmorphia.
 I like the F word and don’t own a t.v.
 If cigarettes didn’t scare me I’d probably still smoke.
 Aside from being darkly introspective and socially awkward, I love using humor to cope and refuse to take myself too seriously unless confronted by a pan of frosted brownies.
 I’m happily married to a man who’s obsessed with bikes and has turned our dining room into a garage.
 We’re permanently, radically, intentionally, politically and peacefully child-free.
 This is my blog which I hope to someday publish as a book.
 Thank you for reading it.